Azure-Samples/MqttApplicationSamples/scenarios/command/README.md

 To implement the command pattern, the mqtt message used for the request includes additional metadata to control the command flow:

 - `Correlation Id` The client includes a new _Guid_ in the message property _CorrelationData_.
-- `Response Topic` The client specified in which topic he is expecting the response, using the message property _ResponseTopic_.
+- `Response Topic` The client specifies what topic it is expecting the response on, using the message property _ResponseTopic_.
 - `Status` The server will set the message property _status_, with a HTTP Status code, to let the client know if the execution was successful.

 ## Payload Format